valentina-s/stand_mapping/README.md

 ------------

     ├── LICENSE
-    ├── README.md          <- You're reading it.
+    ├── README.md          <- You're reading it
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├── external       <- Data from third party sources
-    │   ├── raw            <- Data ready for processing (e.g., unzipped).
+    │   ├── raw            <- Data ready for processing (e.g., unzipped)
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   └── processed      <- The final, canonical data sets for modeling.
+    │   ├── interim        <- Intermediate data that has been transformed │   └── processed      <- The final, canonical data sets for modeling │
-    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- Documentation using Sphinx and Read the Docs │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │